Tommy-2000/dreamStudy/README.md

 ## Contribute

-If you have any suggestions or further improvements you would like to make to this project, please feel free to send me a PR with the changes you recommend to dreamdev.tommy.2000@outlook.com.
+If you have any suggestions or further improvements you would like to make to this project, please feel free to send me a PR with the changes you recommend to <dreamdev.tommy.2000@outlook.com>.
 You are also more than welcome to make a fork of this repo if you want to make your changes there.
 Thanks! 😀👍

-> _一緒に夢に飛び込みましょう (Let’s dive into our dreams together)_> _一緒に夢に飛び込みましょう (Let’s dive into our dreams together)_
+> _一緒に夢に飛び込みましょう (Let’s dive into our dreams together)_